 Even being a founder has become a career; it’s interesting to observe that founders, similarly to other career people, tend to view the world the same way and with time even their behavior seems to be less and less differentiated, exhibiting strong cult-think – something we’ll talk about a little later.

 Both startups and global corporations need to grow to satisfy shareholders whose only interest is their interest.
-While global corporations simply resort to throwing money on the growth problem (marketing, M&A, geographical expansions), startups, to ease this pressure, set out to “solve problems” (e.g. Airbnb) or to find “problems” (e.g. facebook) or “improve people’s lives” (all of them claim to do so) which in the majority of cases works like pills producing more side effects than the symptoms they wanted to patch up – and we are not referring to the cat or food pictures on facebook although they too are symptoms of serious social problems.3 “Improving people’s lives” that drives among other things google’s acquisitions4 is the most ingenious one that, while it’s so absurd, it’s beyond funny.
+While global corporations simply resort to throwing money on the growth problem (marketing, M&A, geographical expansions), startups, to ease this pressure, set out to “solve problems” (e.g. Airbnb) or to find “problems” (e.g. facebook) or “improve people’s lives” (all of them claim to do so) which in the majority of cases works like pills producing more side effects than the symptoms they wanted to patch up – and we are not referring to the cat or food pictures on facebook although they too are symptoms of serious social problems.3 “Improving people’s lives” that drives among other things google’s acquisitions4 is the most ingenious one that, while it’s so absurd, is beyond funny.

 1 For those who are not familiar: P&L stands for profit and loss statement.
 It’s mostly an Excel sheet that is the de facto tool of “initiation” into being a manager.
 Some managers from all three types of corporate players identify with their corporate role to such a degree that they have their spouses run a P&L sheet at home or report to their spouse with it.